 A negative result indicates that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
 However, a negative result does not exclude the possibility of COVID-19 and should not be used as the sole basis for treatment or patient management.
 The possibility of a false-negative result should be considered if the patient’s recent exposures or clinical presentation suggests that COVID-19 is likely.
 Retesting may be advisable in symptomatic individuals with an intermediate or high clinical suspicion of COVID-19, and should be considered based on clinical judgment in combination with the recommendation of public health authorities.

 Overall test sensitivity may be reduced if optimal sample collection is not followed.
-Early data suggest that some specimens, including nasal swabs, may lead to reduced test sensitivity as compared with NP swabs.
+Early data suggest that some specimens, including nasal swab specimens, may lead to reduced test sensitivity as compared with saliva and NP swab specimens.

 Testing for Exposure

 Serology testing, also known as antibody testing, is used to detect antibodies against SARS-CoV-2 in serum or plasma.
-Early studies suggest the majority of patients with COVID-19 seroconvert around two weeks after symptom onset; because of this natural delay, serology testing is not recommended for COVID-19 diagnosis.
+Early studies suggest the majority of patients with COVID-19 seroconvert approximately 2 weeks after symptom onset; because of this natural delay, serology testing is not recommended for COVID-19 diagnosis.
 Furthermore, there are not enough data available to determine if protective immunity is consistently achieved in all patients after infection and if that immunity wanes and/or disappears over time.
+Recent studies suggest that SARS-CoV-2 immunoglobulin G (IgG) concentrations tend to decline faster than concentrations of antibodies associated with other viral infections, particularly in individuals with mild COVID-19 illness.
+Thus, testing someone several months after infection may provide a false-negative result.

 Serology testing should be interpreted in the context of expected predictive values.
 False-positive results are possible in low-prevalence settings, even when an antibody test has >98% specificity.
 To reduce the likelihood of a false-positive result, the CDC recommends maximizing overall specificity by using a combination of one or more of the following strategies :